parascoding/Mechanics-notes/README.md

 * Why amplittude is ketp small - Althoug in ideal case of SHM time period does not depend on Amplitude but as the amplitude increases the disc loses the property of SHM.
 * Hooks law - Strain is directly proportional to strian within elastic limit.
 * Elastic limit -  It is defined as the maximum stress that a material can withstand before the permanent deformation, after it Hook law is not applicable and material get permanent deformation.
-* Poisson ratio - Ratio of lateral strain and longitudnal strain
+* Poisson ratio - Ratio of lateral strain and longitudnal strain  (Generally ranges from -1 to 0.5)
 * Youngs Modulus - Ratio of Normal Stress and longitudnal strain
 * Bulk Modulus - Ratio of normal stress to volumetric strain
 * Modulus of rigidity - Ratio of shear stress and shear strain